 Okay, so the actual weirdest place your cat likes to sleep might be on your face.
 On the one hand, your face is a warm, cozy place where your cat feels safe.
 It's also a great chance for your cat to mark you with his scent and let all other cats in the world know that you are spoken for.

-But pay attention to these snuggles because they could be a sign that you're not meeting your cat's needs.
-If snuggling on or around your neck and face isn't your cat's routine nighttime behavior, you might be neglecting some of his routine care.
-Did you fail to let him out during the day?
+In fact, if snuggling on or around your neck and face isn't your cat's routine nighttime behavior, you might be neglecting some of his routine care.
 Did you leave his water bowl nearly empty or forget to leave out some midnight munchies?
-Is the littler box in need of cleaning?
-Your cat might be standing on your face because it's the only way to get your attention.
+Is the litter box in need of cleaning?
+Your cat might be standing on your face because it's the only way to get your attention or catch up with you if you're particularly busy.
 He can't text you a low food alert, after all.
-Sometimes taking up residence on your face is the only way a cat can get your attention, and sometimes the bed is the only place the cat can catch up with you if you're particularly busy.

 18. Why does my cat knead?

-Cats do a lot of quirky things, but one of the strangest is their tendency to knead.
+Cats do a lot of quirky things, but one of the strangest is their need to knead.
 The most commonly-stated reason for kneading is that it's a kitten behavior that is carried into adulthood.
-Kittens knead on their mothers during suckling — an action thought to facilitate milk flow.
-Indeed, some adult cats also suckle the object that they're kneading (blanket, pillow, etc), oftentimes purring loudly and working themselves into a seemingly blissful, zen-like state.
+Kittens knead on their mothers during suckling — an action thought to help milk flow.
+Some adult cats also suckle the object that they're kneading (blanket, pillow, etc), oftentimes purring loudly and working themselves into a seemingly blissful, zen-like state.

 Cats also knead to leave their scent behind and to make a place comfortable to sleep.
 If you have a female cat, you might also notice that she kneads a lot before going into heat — it's a way to signal to male cats that she's ready for their advances.